Where to Ski in December

 Aspen Snowmass - for intermediate & advanced early birds

-Picture this, you're the first of your friends to hit the slopes this season.
-While they're getting rained on in the UK, you've just clicked into your skis and have acres of snow-covered terrain in front of you on opening day...
-Aspen Snowmass is where to turn this dream into a reality.
+Picture this: you're the first of your friends to hit the slopes this season.
+While they're getting rained on in the UK, you've just clicked into your skis and have acres of snow-covered terrain in front of you on opening day at Aspen Snowmass.

 Home to four vast ski areas in the heart of the Colorado Rockies, Aspen Snowmass promises to deliver fresh snow right off the bat and is suited to intermediate and advanced skiers in need of a powder fix as early as possible.